-Verizon reaffirms it'll be showing LTE Android devices at CESAlex Wagner - Deputy Managing Editor, News Desk
+Verizon reaffirms it'll be showing LTE Android devices at CESAlex Wagner - Editorial Director of News and Content

 The puzzle pieces are slowly coming together, folks.
 After HTC's mysterious Android-related packages, Verizon's tweet hinting at 4G Androids at CES, and the multitude of leaks surrounding the Thunderbolt, Verizon has sent invites to a press conference at CES on January 6th.
 It's been confirmed that Big Red will be previewing Android devices that will run on its new LTE network, although the carrier wasn't specific about which devices will be on display.